jaym-01/RISCVCPU/statements/ze_quan.md

 **Multiplexer**

-This determine pc_next(the internal logic that will tranmitt to output logic PC).
+This determine pc_next(the internal logic that will transmitt to output logic PC).
 There are three possible cases:

 | Case      | PCSrc | Meaning                                                         |
 | --------- | ----- | --------------------------------------------------------------- |